rszczepanski93/EduBox_ArduinoLibrary/README.md

 - ### GNU Lesser General Public License

-  Adafruit_NeoPixel is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  EduBox is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.

 ## Functions